 Outside the House

-After we finished exploring the inside of Jaekel House, the official led us to the garden, where some unique displays were located.
-We didn’t see old trains, but there were interesting railway-related objects like a train car and a railway bicycle.
-The train car was a small, open vehicle used to inspect railway tracks, while the railway bicycle looked like a mix between a bike and a trolley, used by railway workers to quickly get up and down the tracks.
+After we explored the inside of Jaekel House, the official led us into the garden, where unique displays awaited.
+Instead of old trains, we found fascinating railway-related objects, including a train car and a railway bicycle.
+The small, open train car once helped officers inspect tracks, while the railway bicycle, a cross between a bike and a trolley, allowed workers to move quickly up and down the rails.

 The official explained how these items were used in the past.
 The train car was used by rail supervisors who needed to move quickly to check on the tracks and ensure everything was in good condition.
 The railway bicycle, on the other hand, was a tool for maintenance workers who needed to cover shorter distances faster than they could on foot.